Access Authentication Profile

 Ports

-• Eth1, Eth2, Eth3, Eth4 - The Switch ports to which the Access Authentication Profile is applied via Port type VLAN_PORT.
+Eth1, Eth2, Eth3, Eth4, USB0 - The ports to which the Access Authentication Profile is applied via Port type VLAN_PORT.
+USB0 indicates an Ethernet-over-USB dongle.
+Switch ports are identified by chassis/slot/port.